AwalaApp/specs/rs019-threats.md

 ### Software or Hardware Backdoor {#backdoor}

-A backdoor at the Operating System, firmware or hardware level could allow an attacker to take full control of the host system, including the local Relaynet node(s).
+A backdoor at the Operating System, firmware or hardware level could allow an attacker to take full control of the host system, including the local Awala node(s).
 Such backdoors can be difficult to identify and they could, for example, achieve the following:

 - [Compromise the private keys](#private-keys-compromise).
 - Copy the plaintext of incoming and outgoing messages.